dockersamples/labspace-cagent/labspace/05-sharing-agents.md

 ### Run Directly from Registry

-You can also use `cagent run` with a reference to an agent stored in a registry:
+You can also use `docker agent run` with a reference to an agent stored in a registry:

 ```bash
 docker agent run $$dockerhubid$$/cagent-developer